dotnet/docs-maui/docs/user-interface/controls/editor.md

 ```

 > [!NOTE]
-> The `IsReadonly` property does not alter the visual appearance of an `Editor`, unlike the `IsEnabled` property that also changes the visual appearance of the `Editor` to gray.
+> The `IsReadonly` property does not alter the visual appearance of an <xref:Microsoft.Maui.Controls.Editor>, unlike the `IsEnabled` property that also changes the visual appearance of the <xref:Microsoft.Maui.Controls.Editor> to gray.